abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 In a simple word `this` is the object that is executing in the current context.

-Not understanding it right let me tell you in this way.
+Not understanding it right! let me tell you in this way.

-`this` in **module 3** is quite interesting it contains quite a lot of crazy pieces of stuff.
-In a statement this is referring to the **module 3** which means **module 3** is my current context.
+Lets say `this` in **module 2** is quite interesting it contains quite a lot of crazy pieces of stuff.
+In a statement this is referring to the **module 2** which means **module 2** is my current context.
 Now I hope you got some hint 😊

 :::caution Remember
 The value of `this` will differ in how a function is invoked.
 So it's hard to judge the value of `this`